Proposing on Christmas Day? Not very original Liam.

 The text read the same turned right-side up as it had upside down.
 She hadn’t read it wrong, as she’d originally thought.

 With a small, brittle smile on her face she flagged their young waiter down and asked for a glass of Chardonnay.
 Her heart was bouncing against her chest like a speed bag being pummeled by an MMA fighter.

 She pushed Liam’s cell back to his side of the small table, making sure to face it the way he’d left it, and settled back in her cushioned chair to wait for him to return from the restroom.
 Her thoughts tumbled over the idea of being engaged by the end of the year, and though she’d seen the text with her own eyes, she was having the hardest time digesting the obvious.

 Liam planned to propose on Christmas.
 If he’d already decided this was the route he was going to take, he wouldn’t change his mind.
 Once Liam’s mind was set on doing something, he did it.
-Probably because, if he’d made up his mind, he’d put a lot thought behind the decision and he’d already weighed the pros and cons to within an inch of their life.
+He was hands down the most stubborn person she’d ever met.

 Proposing.
 Wow.
 Seemed a little premature to her.
 They had been dating for nearly a year, and just three weeks ago he’d asked her to move into his condo.
 Apparently, her polite decline hadn’t deterred him in the least.
 No, he was still rounding third, hoping to slide right over home plate, even though she’d called for a time out.

 Liam Michael Marks never gave up on something he’d set his sights on.